MartinPyka/Parametric-Anatomical-Modeling/README.md

 Installation
 ------------

-1. Download the latest official release (a complete list can be found here) or get a snapshot of this GIT repository
+1. Download the latest official release ([a complete list can be found here](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/downloads)) or get a snapshot of [this GIT repository](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/src)

 2. Install PAM as Add-On in Blender ([how to install an Add-On](http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons)).
 If you downloaded the ZIP-file, you can directly select the ZIP-file in Blender to install the Add-On.

+3. In the 3d view a new panel should appear on the left side, called "PAM".
+This panel contains function to load and save connectivity data and to visualize them.

 Usage - getting started
 -----------------------

+The repository contains two examples, a very simple one and the hippocampal model, which could help to understand how to use PAM.

+The [Wiki](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/wiki/Home) contains a list of all mapping techniques and a description of the approach used to generate synapses.

+Here is a list of videos that introduce PAM and show some features of it.

 Contribute
 ----------